-DO File
+DO file

-- Use automatic Do file Select to execute the wave.do or other specified Do file.
-Use the wave.do file to customize the ModelSim Waveform window display settings. - Simulation Run Time Specify how long the simulation should run in nanoseconds.
-If the value is 0, or if the field is empty, there will not be a run command included in the run.do file. - Testbench module name Specify the name of your testbench entity name.
-Default is "testbench," the value used by WaveFormer Pro. - Top Level instance name Default is <top\0>, the value used by WaveFormer Pro.
-The Libero SoC replaces <top> with the actual top level macro when you run ModelSim. - Generate VCD file Select this checkbox to have ModelSim automatically generate a VCD file based on the current simulation.
-VCD files can be used in SmartPower.
-For best results, Microsemi recommends that a postlayout simulation be used to generate the VCD. - VCD filename Specify the name of the VCD file that will be automatically generated by ModelSim - User defined DO file Available if you opt not to use the automatic DO file.
-Input the path or browse to your user-defined DO file. - DO Command parameters Text in this field is added to the DO command.
+- Use automatic DO file Select if you want the Project Manager to automatically create a DO file that will enable you to simulate your design. - Simulation Run Time Specify how long the simulation should run.
+If the value is 0, or if the field is empty, there will not be a run command included in the run.do file.

+- Testbench module name Specify the name of your testbench entity name.
+Default is "testbench," the value used by WaveFormer Pro. - Top Level instance name - Default is <top_0>, the value used by WaveFormer Pro.
+The Project Manager replaces <top> with the actual top level macro when you run simulation (presynth/postsynth/postlayout). - Generate VCD file Click the checkbox to generate a VCD file. - VCD file name Specifies the name of your generated VCD file.
+The default is power.vcd; click power.vcd and type to change the name. - User defined DO file Enter the DO file name or click the browse button to navigate to it. - DO command parameters Text in this field is added to the DO command.